-A trust is a financial arrangement between three parties:
+A trust represents a legal arrangement between three parties:

-Basically, how a trust works is that the trustor (also referred to as the settlor or grantor) transfers title to his assets from his own name to the name of the trust.
+land trust The way a Colorado trust works is that the trustor (also referred to as the settlor or grantor) transfers title to his assets from his own name to the name of the trust.
 The trust will then be managed by the trustee for the benefit of the beneficiary.
 This applies for both irrevocable and revocable trusts.

-Trusts are an excellent way to manage your assets while you are alive and well and a way to control how your assets are managed during times of incapacity, and after you pass away.
-In addition, they are a great way to distribute your assets to your beneficiaries while avoiding probate.
+Trusts are an excellent way to manage your assets while you are alive and well and a way to control how your assets are managed during times of incapacity or after you pass away.
+In addition, trusts are a great way to distribute your assets to your beneficiaries while avoiding probate.

 A revocable living trust can allow you to cover three possible phases of your life:

 - It allows you to manage the trust assets while you are alive and well;

 - It allows you to appoint someone else to manage your assets if you become incapacitated; and